positron48/hass-caretaker/README.md

 1. The robot is online (check the status on the card)
 2. Your Home Assistant instance can reach the robot's IP address
 3. The robot's stream endpoint is functioning properly
+4. Click the "Start Stream" button in the control interface

+### Joystick Issues

+If the joystick isn't responding properly:

+1. Ensure the robot is online
+2. Check browser console for any errors
+3. Try using a different browser if touch controls are not working

 ### Security Issues